Please note that the TimeRef website is currently being redesigned. This page shows what the rest of site will eventually look like.

 Prince Arthur took up his position as governor of the Welsh Marches and moved to Ludlow Castle.
 He was accompanied by his wife Catherine of Aragon.

-Catherine of Aragon was now a widow and on the 23/24 of June the marriage was arranged between her and Henry (VIII).
-Catherine was the widow of Henry's brother and special dispensation was required from the Pope for the marriage to be lawful.
+After the death of Prince Arthur, Catherine of Aragon was now a widow and on the 23rd of June the marriage was arranged between her and Prince Henry.
+Being the widow of Henry's brother special dispensation was required from the Pope for the marriage to be lawful.

 Pope Julius II gave permission for the marriage between Catherine of Aragon and Henry VIII.
 The legality of the marriage was in question because Catherine had been married to Henry's elder brother Arthur.